Towards Holographic Spintronics

 This means that the spin current is given by the difference between flows of up- and down-spins, $\vec{J}_\uparrow$ and $\vec{J}_\downarrow$, while the electric current is the total contribution of them, $\vec{J}=\vec{J}_\uparrow+\vec{J}_\downarrow$, as shown in Fig.~\ref{spin_current_fig}.
 This definition (\ref{spin_curr_naive}) corresponds to the Schwinger representation of the spin operator, $\vec{s} = \frac{1}{2} \psi^\dag \vec{\sigma} \psi$.

-The expression (\ref{spin_curr_naive}) is available if and only if the spin is conserved, or at least, approximately conserved \footnote{For the spin to be approximately conserved, its coherence time must be sufficiently larger than its characteristic time scale.}.
+The expression (\ref{spin_curr_naive}) is available if and only if the spin is conserved or, at least, approximately conserved \footnote{For the spin to be approximately conserved, its coherence time must be sufficiently larger than its characteristic time scale.}.
 However generically the electron spin is not conserved by itself, due to the spin-orbit interaction.
 Therefore the naive definition of the spin current (\ref{spin_curr_naive}) has to be modified in the presence of such an effect.

 First we consider how to define the spin current from the field theoretical point of view.
-Let's recall the treatment of conserved currents in the context of quantum field theories.
-A conserved current is defined as a variation of an action with respect to its corresponding source.
+Let us recall the treatment of conserved currents in the context of quantum field theories.
+A conserved current is defined as a variation of an action with respect to the corresponding source.
 For example, the electric current $J^\mu$ is derived by differentiating an action with respect to a $\U(1)$ gauge field,